 \subsection{Programming by Example}

-In a Programming-by-Example (PBE) task \citep{PBE,MLPBE,FLASHFILL}, we are given a set of input/output pairs and the goal is to find a program such that for each pair, the synthesized program when executed on the input generates the corresponding output.
+In a Programming-by-Example (PBE) task \citep{PBE,MLPBE,FLASHFILL}, we are given a set of input-output pairs and the goal is to find a program such that for each pair, the synthesized program generates the corresponding output when executed on the input.
 To restrict the search space, the programs are typically restricted to a small domain-specific language (DSL).
-As an example PBE specification, consider the ``io\_pairs'' given in Listing~\ref{listing:benchmarks}.
+As an example PBE specification, consider the ``io\_pairs'' given in Listing~\ref{listing:signatures}.